Threshold Test Charging: What Reps Need to Know

 โ Record representations made against it

-โ Chase CPS proactively for review
+โ Chase CPS proactively for the Full Code Test review

 โ Court applications if review delayed